 An hour later everyone from the third floor came rushing down the stairs. ” Oh my God!
 Seventy agents came rushing in from the side emergency exit doors with their guns drawn!
 They told us not to move, kicked in the server door and took the server!
 Some came up through the elevator and then separated us in groups.
 We had to show our ID’s and they wrote down our names!”
 Chaos!

 As this was going on, the head of my department never left his desk, never looked up.
 He was texting someone, never gave us guidance.
 This happened on a Thursday.
 We mulled in the lobby of the first floor for about 15 minutes.
 Many decided to go home it was around 11am.
 We never heard from a manager or partner we did not know if the business was closed.
 We did not if we should show up to work the next day.
-We kept texting each other and googling that is when we found out that one of the partners (the main focus of the investigation and raid) had lost his CPA license before.
+We kept texting each other, watching the news, and Googling that is when we found out that one of the partners (the main focus of the investigation and raid) had lost his CPA license before.
 We found out a few partners had been fined for unethical practices.

 We showed up for work the next day expecting a note on the door that the business was shut down.
 No note, no meeting all the managers and partners acted like business as usual.
 We had a meeting that Monday and we were told not to believe what we were hearing on the news.